ConacBreslin/CBBridge/README.md

 - Lighthouse Audits.
 The site’s Performance, Accessibility, Best Practices and SEO were assessed by [Chrome Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and the results of this are [here](assets/images/lighthouse-report.png).
 - Manual Testing.
 The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 It was viewed on a variety of devices.
 Links were tested repeatedly.
-Friends and family members were asked to review the site to identify bugs and feedback on user experience.
+Friends and family members were asked to review the site to identify bugs and give feedback on user experience.
 The code was submitted for peer-review in Code Institutes peer-code-review channel in [slack.com](https://app.slack.com/).
 The results of manual testing can be found [here](assets/images/manual-testing.png).
 ### Testing User Stories from User Experience (UX) Section.
 1. Understand the purpose of the site
     - on entering the site the user is immediately greeted with a clean, uncluttered welcome page with an outline of all sections available and links from the navbar to all sections.